newatoms/guides/how-to-make-a-pitch-into-a-blogpost/readme.md

 * If you work on an blogpost and you change something, rearrange and adjust the blogpost so that it makes sense with your changes.

 * If you plan on interviewing someone, figuring out who to interview and what to ask, also consists out of collecting information and drawing conclusions.
+To learn more on how to prepare and conduct an interviews you can look at this [guide](../interview-guide)

-> If you interview something keep in mind you do the following things:
+If you interview someone keep in mind you do the following things:

 * Clear with the account holder how you will approach the interviewee
 * Collecting contact information of the interviewee